Cryptocurrency, also known as Virtual Currency is the latest trend of technology novelty that has already raised curiosity among the whole world.

 Cryptography is mainly used to secure transactions and to control the creation of additional units of the currency.
 After the confirmation of the transactions by the miner, every node has to add to its database and it would then become a part of the blockchain.

 Now for this, the miners get rewarded with the token of cryptocurrency like “Bitcoins”.

 How You Can Use Cryptocurrencies:

-You can buy Bitcoin by paying the current price of the bitcoin by using your currency.
 Basically, it happens through a KYC process where you need to register your bank for this transaction.
-You can also buy or sell or trade in this currency, for example you can trade in stock market etc.
+You can also buy or sell or trade in this currency, for example, you can trade in the stock market, etc.

-Drawbacks of CryptoCurrency and how it can effect in Indian Market:
+Drawbacks of CryptoCurrency and how it can affect the Indian Market:

-- Cryptocurrencies is not being considered as a legal tender in India.
-China, U.S.A and many other countries are already taking the similar stand as India.
+- Cryptocurrencies are not being considered legal tender in India earlier, but in March 2020, the honorable.
+Supreme Court has lifted the ban.
+China, the U.S.A, and many other countries are already taking a similar stand as India.

 - The government in India previously banned financial organizations and banks which are being regulated by RBI to deal with cryptocurrencies.

 - Investing money in Cryptocurrencies is very risky as the market price of such currencies like Bitcoin is going up and down every minute.

 - Due to the intangible nature of cryptocurrencies and decentralized location, it seems to be really difficult to track down the transactions with details.
 The payment transfer from one address to another address is appearing like some alphanumeric combinations.
 So, after the transaction is complete, it is not possible to track the location.
 This can happen with lots of illegal transactions.